linpengcheng/PurefunctionPipelineDataflow/README.md

 than 10 functions on 10 data structures.
         ---- Alan Perlis

+Even the simplest procedural logic is hard for humans to verify, but quite complex data structures are fairly easy to model and reason about.
+...
+Data is more tractable than program logic.
+It follows that where you see a choice between complexity in data structures and complexity in code, choose the former.
+More: in evolving a design, you should actively seek ways to shift complexity from code to data.
+        ---- Eric Raymond

 Metaphors for a Richer Understanding of Software Development.
         ---- The most valuable chapter of "Code Complete": Chapter 2